Huatulco: History

-Legends say the Toltecs and Quetzalcoatl came from this area.
-Quetzalcoátl, according to a later legend, set an enormous and indestructible cross.
-Various people have passed through this area, including the Chatmos, the Zapotecs and the Mexicas.
+Legends say the Toltecs and Cē Ācatl Topiltzin Quetzalcoatl came from this area.
+Quetzalcoatl, according to a later legend, erected an enormous and indestructible cross.
+Various people have passed through this area, including the Chatinos, the Zapotecs and the Mexicas, but by the postclassic period it was mainly inhabited by people speaking the Pochutec language which is closely related to Nahuatl.
+There was an idol called Coatepetl ("snake hill") and a temple where copal, feathers, precious stones, and blood were offered and animals and prisoners were sacrificed.

 After the Spanish Conquest, Huatulco thrived as a port under Hernán Cortés's control serving as a vantage point for Spanish galleons and a distribution centre for supplies on the Pacific coast.
 The latter half of the 16th Century saw Huatulco attacked by Francis Drake and Thomas Cavendish—both of whom left their prints on the region's history and legends that continue to this day.

 Until resort development began in the 1980s, Huatulco was little known except as a coffee-growing area.
 In 1984, FONATUR (Fondo Nacional de Turismo), a government agency dedicated to the development of tourism in Mexico, acquired 21,000 hectares of land to develop a tourism center, similar to that in Cancún.
 The existing population was relocated to Santa María Huatulco.
 The plan resulted in the improvement of roadways and other infrastructure.
 It also has populated areas mixed with "green zones" to make the area ecologically friendlier.

 In addition to the beaches, there are small communities of Bahias de Huatulco, such as Santa Cruz, La Crucecita, or old Santa María Huatulco (the municipal seat).
 Transportation between the communities is available by bus or taxi.
 The entire area has a small-town feel about it and is rarely crowded with tourists exception in the Christmas and Easter holiday periods.